amagalhaesdev/onclick-setup-installer/README.md

 🇧🇷
 1. Baixe e execute `OnClickSetup.exe` como Administrador
-2. Escolha um modo no menu:
+2. Escolha o modo no menu:

+🇺🇸
+1. Download the `OnClickSetup.exe` file
+2. **Double-click** to open it
+3. In the menu, choose a mode: